calluxpore/Acoustic-Morphologies-Sound-based-Form-Generation-Through-Computation/README.md

 To use this project:

 1. Ensure all required software and plugins are installed.
-2. Open the provided .rhi file in rhinoceros 7 or later
+2. Open the provided .3dm file in rhinoceros 7 or later
 3. Open the provided .gh file in grasshopper with Rhinoceros 7 or later.
 4. Connect your microphone and begin the audio capture.
 5. Experiment with the parameters to explore different visual outcomes.